neuralvis/elpa-mirror/melpa/wucuo-readme.txt

 for flyspell is still valid.

 3. Tips

+- `wucuo-spell-check-file' will spell check one file and report its typos

-If `wucuo-flyspell-start-mode' is "normal", `wucuo-start' runs `flyspell-buffer'.
+- If `wucuo-flyspell-start-mode' is "normal", `wucuo-start' runs `flyspell-buffer'.
   If it's "normal", `wucuo-start' runs `flyspell-region' to check visible region in current window.

-The interval of checking is set by `wucuo-update-interval'.
+- The interval of checking is set by `wucuo-update-interval'

 See `wucuo-check-nil-font-face' on how to check plain text (text without font)

-Use `wucuo-current-font-face' to detect font face at point.
+- Use `wucuo-current-font-face' to detect font face at point

-In `wucuo-flyspell-start-mode' is "normal", `wucuo-spell-check-buffer-max' specifies the maximum size of buffer to check.
+- In `wucuo-flyspell-start-mode' is "normal", `wucuo-spell-check-buffer-max' specifies the maximum size of buffer to check.
   In `wucuo-flyspell-start-mode' is "fast", `wucuo-spell-check-region-max' specifies the maximum size of visible region to check.

-You can define a function in `wucuo-spell-check-buffer-predicate'.
+- You can define a function in `wucuo-spell-check-buffer-predicate'.
 If the function returns t, the spell checking of current buffer will continue.

 If it returns nil, the spell checking is skipped.